CIRCSE/CLARIN_L2L/doc/survey.md

 | African   Wordnet: isiZulu 1.0                                                    	| https://hdl.handle.net/20.500.12185/371                                                                                                                                        	| zu            	| 6518    	| WN         	| syn    	|                                                                                                                                                                                            	|

 ### Lemmatized lists
-This class includes lists of inflected forms, synonym clusters, senses, derivational relations etc. that are connected in some ways to a lemma or a lemmatized lexical entry; they correspod to our class 2.b [above](#a-survey-of-the-textual-and-lexical-resources-in-clarin)).
+This class includes lists of inflected forms, synonym clusters, senses, derivational relations etc. that are connected in some ways to a lemma or a lemmatized lexical entry; they correspod to our class 2.b [above](#a-survey-of-the-textual-and-lexical-resources-in-clarin).
 If the information is serialized in tabular format (e.g. in  CSV), the lemma is typically in one of the columns, repeated across several rows, while the row itself represents an inflected form, a sense or a derivational relation to another lemma.

 One example of this type of LRs is the form list used by the Czech morph analyzer [MorfFlex CZ 2.0](http://hdl.handle.net/11234/1-3186); here we report some lines with the 7 singular forms of the lemma *kočka* 'cat' (note that the lemma is in the first column):